Ohio Physician's Guide to Cannabis Compliance 2.0: Budding Issues for Ohio’s Medical Marijuana Physicians

 In addition, it is recommended that physicians provide some guidance to their patients regarding the legal nuances of medical marijuana.
 The last thing a physician would ever want is for a patient to try and place blame on the physician for failing to advise the patient that, for example, possession of marijuana on federal land is still a federal offense.
 Patients should be instructed on the conflict between federal and Ohio law, and the physician should push the obligation to continue monitoring any applicable legal developments on to the patient.

 Employment matters are also something that a recommending physician should consider including on the informed consent to treat form.
 Ohio’s medical marijuana law does not require an employer to permit or accommodate an employee’s use or possession of medical marijuana in the workplace; nor does it prohibit an employer from taking an adverse employment action against employees because of their utilization of medical marijuana.
 Finally, if an employee’s use of medical marijuana was in violation of an employer’s drug-free workplace policy, his or her resulting termination is considered “just cause” for purposes of unemployment benefits.
 Patients need to be told that they may risk their employment when it comes to obtaining and utilizing medical marijuana, and a physician will want to provide that explanation upfront.
-This will help avoid the awkward conversation that is inevitable when the first Ohio patient loses his or her job due to their use of medical marijuana.
+This will help avoid the awkward conversation that is inevitable once the first Ohio patient loses his or her job due to his or her use of medical marijuana.

 Waiver of Liability